-Everyone is free to attend the Celebrate America festivities, but the rooftop party does charge a cover fee to attend.
-Be sure to arrive early if you plan to see the fireworks from the roof as the line can get rather long on closer to the start of the show.
+While most of the events for the Celebrate America festival are free to attend, the rooftop party does charge a cover fee.
+Be sure to arrive early if you plan to see the fireworks from the roof as the line can get rather long closer to the start of the show.

-Festivities take place around the historic downtown train station, the Harris Pavilion, and the Manassas Museum and kick off at 3 p.m. with children's rides and a bicycle rodeo where kids are encouraged to decorate their bikes in patriotic colors of red, white, and blue.
+Festivities for the Celebrate America event take place around the historic downtown train station, the Harris Pavilion, and the Manassas Museum.
+Events kick off at 3 p.m. with children's rides and a bicycle rodeo, where kids are encouraged to decorate their bikes in patriotic colors of red, white, and blue.

-Other events, food vending, and live music start at 4 p.m., but you'll have to visit Manassas' official "Celebrate America" website for a full schedule of events and activities as the information is typically released the week of the event.
+Other events, food vending, and live music start at 4 p.m.; visit Manassas' official "Celebrate America" website for a full schedule of events and activities as the information is typically released the week of the event.
 In past years, the festivities have included hayrides, art shows, watermelon eating contests, apple pie bake-offs, and even talent competitions.

-When it's time for the fireworks to start around 9 p.m., you can either claim a spot on the lawn of the Manassas Museum or head up to the rooftop party.
 During Celebrate America, the top deck of the parking garage will be converted into a high-end evening party with food, drinks, games, and the city's best view of the sky and show.
+When it's time for the fireworks to start around 9 p.m., you can either claim a spot on the lawn of the Manassas Museum or stay on the rooftop to enjoy the show.

 Getting to Historic Manassas

-From Washington, you can take I-95 South towards Richmond, then take Exit 152 North for Route 234 towards Manassas.
-Continue for 16 miles and turn right at traffic signal onto Dumfries Road (Business 234), then continue 3 miles north and turn right at traffic signal onto Prince William Street and go 4 blocks to West Street.
+From Washington, D.C., take I-95 South towards Richmond, then take Exit 152 North for Route 234 towards Manassas.
+Continue for 16 miles and turn right at the traffic signal onto Dumfries Road (Business 234), then continue three miles north and turn right at the traffic signal onto Prince William Street and go four blocks to West Street.

 The Manassas Museum parking lot as well as commuter Lot F at the corner of Main and Prince William Streets are reserved for handicapped parking.
 Plenty of free parking is available in the other commuter lots on Prince William Street, at Balwin Elementary School on Main Street, and at Metz Middle School on Wellington Road.